The Recession 2

 The Recession 2 is the twelfth studio album by American rapper Jeezy.
-The album was released on November 20, 2020, by YJ Music, Inc., CTE and Def Jam Recordings.
+The album was released on November 20, 2020, by YJ Music, Inc. and Def Jam Recordings.
 It serves as a sequel to his third album The Recession (2008).
 The album features guest appearances from Tamika Mallory, Yo Gotti, E-40, Demi Lovato, Lil Duval, Ne-Yo and Rick Ross.